-Here we will show you how is easy to reach Positano and the Amalfi Coast from Naples by bus and public transport.
+Here we will show you how to get to Positano and the Amalfi Coast from Naples by bus and public transport.
 Positano transport guide is studied for let you avoid to use expensive taxis or private transport and use the common and help the planet producing less carbon monoxide possible.

 Take the Vesuviana from Napoli Piazza Garibaldi, toward Sorrento.
 The Vesuviana is a train doing all the internal part of the cities of the Gulf of Naples, is the train line the locals take for their transport from outside and inside the city, it is running just out of Naples and do just a couple of stops at the suburbs of the city.
 Take advantage to stay in Naples and eat an amazing Pizza before your day trip to Positano, check out our list of the best pizzerias in Naples.